hippalus/tdd-kata-bookstore/README.md

 #Rules:

-Book has a name, category and price.
+Book has a name, category and price.+

-Category has name.
+Category has name.+

-Category has not a parent category.
+Category has not a parent category.+

-Book belongs to a category.
+Book belongs to a category.+

-Book can exists in multiple bookstore.
+Book can exists in multiple bookstore.+

-Book price changes according to bookstore city.
+Book price changes according to bookstore city.+

 #Tasks:

-Implement a Restful Apis to create a category, book, bookstore
+Implement a Restful Apis to create a category, book, bookstore+

-Implement a Restful Apis to list all categories, books, bookstores
+Implement a Restful Apis to list all categories, books, bookstores+

-Implement a Restful Apis to list books according to category and/or bookstore
+Implement a Restful Apis to list books according to category and/or bookstore + -

-Implement a Restful Api to add a book to the bookstore
+Implement a Restful Api to add a book to the bookstore+

-Implement a Restful Api to remove book from bookstore
+Implement a Restful Api to remove book from bookstore+

-Implement a Restful Api to change book's category
+Implement a Restful Api to change book's category+